 To get the most out of Instagram Stories, try these simple tricks:

-When it comes to posting on your actual Instagram feed, it’s a good idea to sometimes create albums rather than only ever posting single images or videos.
-So instead of uploading one image at a time, upload up to 10 to keep people engaging with the post for longer.
+When it comes to posting on your actual Instagram feed, it’s a good idea to occasionally create Carousels rather than only ever posting single images or videos.
+So, instead of uploading one image at a time, you’d upload up to 10 to keep people engaging with the post for longer.

 We’re a society of swipe-savvy people – so if the option is there to keep ‘swiping right’, people usually will.